 If you would like to discuss your case in more detail, please contact us at Accident Claims UK where you could have a consultation with one of our expert personal injury lawyers.

-When making a claim, several components could make up the final compensation award amount.
+When making a motor vehicle repair accident claim, several components could make up the final compensation award amount.
 These may include:

 General Damages – these may be awarded for the physical and/or psychological aspects of the claim.
 The amount may depend on the type and severity of the injury, length of the recovery period and type of treatment required, whether or not any there will be lasting health effects and the effect it has had on general lifestyle and well-being.